rodoherty1/intro-to-kubernetes/aws-eks-notes.md

 To compare the experience of deploying a simple application into Google Kubernetes Engine, we also deployed the same application into Amazon EKS (AWS ECS for Kubernetes).

-To the uninitiated, the EKS experience is a bit more complicated than the GKE experience.
+To the uninitiated, the EKS experience is a bit more complicated than the Google Kubernetes Engine experience.

-It is recommended that you first create a user that will administer the cluster.
+It is recommended that you first create a user that will administer the Kubernetes cluster.
+Details below!

 ## Creating IAM resources

 * Create an IAM Role for the EKS Cluster that we are about to create.
+I named this role `eks-service-role`.
 This role will be used by Kubernetes so that it can create AWS resources on our behalf.

 * Create a new IAM Policy called `my-eks-policy` with the following spec:
 ```
 {
     "Version": "2012-10-17",